Enhance Patient Care and ICU Management Skills with OSHAA Diploma

 The OSHA 30-Hours Diploma in Hospital Management: Intensive Care Unit (ICU) is designed for participants who seek to develop specialised skills in managing critical care environments.
 This course is ideal for:

-- Healthcare professionals involved in ICU administration and management
+- Healthcare professionals aiming to enhance their ICU management skills

 This diploma is suitable for both experienced practitioners seeking to formalise their expertise and those new to ICU management aiming to build a strong foundation in intensive care administration.